 First, exercise!
 One of the most important responsibilities of being a dog owner is making sure they get plenty of physical (and mental) stimulation.
 It’s remarkable how much of a difference an extra 20 minutes of exercise can make for your dog’s health and happiness.

-With that said, difference breeds require different levels of physical activity.
+With that said, different breeds require different levels of physical activity.
 A chihuahua will not need the same amount of exercise as a golden retriever.
 We recommend consulting with your vet regarding their professional recommendations as far as the amount of time your individual pup needs.

 Additionally, as we previously mentioned, older dogs are at a significantly higher risk of developing obesity due to a lack of exercise.
 It is incredibly important that dogs of all ages, but particularly aging dogs are receiving the necessary amounts of physical activity in order to maintain a healthy weight.